WHAT ARE SAUNAS FOR?

 two happy women in a sauna

 So, what are saunas for?
 They are for many things.
-They are for the way they make people feel, relax, and socialize.
+They are for the way they make you feel, relax, and socialize.
 And, there are many potential health benefits associated with sauna heat therapy.
 Many of them even have scientific evidence to back them up.

 RELATED